 You can travel from Pursat to Phnom Penh by train, bus or minivan.
-All three available forms of public transport take around 4 hours 30 minutes to complete the journey.
+The journey by train is scheduled to take 5 hours 40 minutes.

 Train Times from Pursat to Phnom Penh

 - Please Note: A new timetable is now in operation.

 Minivan Times from Pursat to Phnom Penh

 There are 3 daily minivan services from Pursat to Phnom Penh to which you can book online.

 |11:30||16:00||$ 11||VIP Minibus||Saly Express|

 - VIP Minivan: 12 seat minivan with TV and WiFi.

 Use the Search Box below to buy your tickets from Pursat to Phnom Penh:

 - Saly Express services from Pursat to Phnom Penh depart from Pursat near the intersection of Highway 5 and Highway 101 on the north bank of the Pursat River.